Chapel-en-le-Frith: Industry

-The town has a strong industrial heritage which continues today.
+The town has a strong industrial heritage, which continues today.

 The brake-lining manufacturer Ferodo was a family concern for over a hundred years and was first established in the town; it is now part of the international conglomerate Federal-Mogul.

-There are a number of other thriving businesses based in the town and adjacent areas, including scientific research companies Concept Life Sciences and Retogenix as well as Rochling Fibracon Ltd and Kelsa Truck Ltd.
+There are a number of other thriving businesses based in the town and adjacent areas, including scientific research companies Concept Life Sciences and Retrogenix as well as Rochling Fibracon Ltd and Kelsa Truck Ltd.

 There is a regular market place, on the setts raised above the High Street, which is still used every Thursday to host the local market (though due to the current retail climate, the number of stalls present has declined considerably).
 A market cross has a faint date which may read 1636, but the cross itself is considerably older.